How stolen vehicle trends can impact your auto insurance

 If your car isn’t recovered, it’ll likely be declared a total loss – meaning, the cost to replace the vehicle is higher than its insured value.
 Unless you have a special add-on, such as gap insurance or limited depreciation deduction, that prevents your insurer from accounting for depreciation, your insurer will usually pay out the actual cash value of the vehicle.

-Typically, insurance companies have a set waiting period of about 30 days before closing a theft claim.
-During this time, if your stolen car is found in good enough condition, you won’t be receiving the payout for a total loss.
+Typically, auto insurance companies have a set waiting period of about 30 days before closing a theft claim.
+During this time, if your stolen car is found in good enough condition, you won’t receive the payout for a total loss.
 You can, however, still be compensated for the damages you’re insured against (e.g. vandalism).

 If your stolen vehicle is recovered after the claim has been closed, you won’t need to take any additional action.
 You would have already received financial compensation from your insurance company, so possession of the car will be transferred under them instead.